holmess2013/holmess2013.github.io/_posts/2025-06-15-cta-plastic-simulation.md

 # Goals
-- Successfully build and parameterize a system of 20 x CTA with DP=100.
+- Successfully build and parameterize a system of 20 x CTA polymers with DP = 100 and DS = 3.0.
 - Equilibrate the system at 600 K to allow chain entanglement, and then cool down to 300 K to achieve a "realistic" starting configuration of an amorphous CTA plastic.
 - Predict glass transition temperature and Young's modulus.